How Much Does a PhD Cost? (2025 Updates)

 5. There are over 16,780 male students surveyed with no student loan debt.

-6. 12,681 female students surveyed with no student loan debt.
+6. 12,681 female students were surveyed with no student loan debt.

 Ph.D.
 Student Loan Debt